panteln/thundr-gae-user/README.md

 thundr-gae-user
 =================

-A thundr module for providing login logout functionality using:
+A thundr module implemented for GAE to provide login logout functionality using:
 * Basic login with username password
 * OAuth2 authorisation for providers Facebook or Gmail.